rvm/rvm/README.md

 * `default`    - [default](https://rvm.io/rubies/default/) ruby (or the system ruby if a default hasn't been set)
 * `system`     - system ruby (state before RVM was installed)

-Additionally you might want list your preferred ruby version in `.ruby-version` file stored in your project folder.
+Additionally you might want to list your preferred ruby version in a `.ruby-version` file stored in your project folder.
 This would cause automatic switch to selected ruby whenever you enter the folder.

 ### Other RVM commands

 RVM comes bundled with many different tools for managing your ruby environment.
-More detailed information about every commands listed below can be read after executing `rvm help COMMAND` or browsing documentation on RVM homepage [https://rvm.io](https://rvm.io).
+More detailed information about every command listed below can be read after executing `rvm help COMMAND` or browsing documentation on RVM homepage [https://rvm.io](https://rvm.io).

 ## Reporting issues